J Visa

 3. Persecution:

-If you believe that you will be persecuted based on your race, religion, or political opinion if you return to your home country, you may apply for a persecution waiver.
+If you fear persecution based on your race, religion, or political opinion upon returning to your home country, you can apply for a persecution waiver.
 This waiver basis requires that you submit Form I-612, Application for Waiver of the Foreign Residence Requirement, directly to USCIS.
 USCIS will forward its decision directly to the Department of State’s Waiver/

 Review Division.
 The Waiver Review Division will proceed with the waiver recommendation under this basis only if USCIS makes a finding of persecution.